Urbanice (Hradec Králové District)

 Urbanice is a municipality and village in Hradec Králové District in the Hradec Králové Region of the Czech Republic.
 It has about 300 inhabitants.

 Geography

 Urbanice is located about 7 km southwest of Hradec Králové.
 It lies in a flat agricultural landscape of the East Elbe Table.

 History

 The first mention of Urbanice is in a deed of King George of Poděbrady from 1465.
-Originally, the village was a property of the monastery in Opatovice nad Labem, but the monastery was destroyed during the Hussite Wars, and Urbanice was acquired by the city of Hradec Králové and joined to the Kunětice Mountain estate.
+Originally, the village was a property of the monastery in Opatovice nad Labem, but the monastery was destroyed during the Hussite Wars, and Urbanice was acquired by the city of Hradec Králové and joined to the Kunětická hora estate.

 In 1561, Urbanice was bought by the Knight Jindřich Nejedlý of Vysoká and joined to the Libčany estate.
 Jindřich's descendants owned the estate until 1674.
 In 1674, it was inherited by Myslibor Petr Straka of Nedabylice.
 The estate didn't change owners until 1886, when it was acquired by Count Jan Harrach.
 The Harrach family were the last noble owners before the municipality gained self-governance.

+Demographics

+Transport

+The municipality is served by the nearby train station in Praskačka, located on the railway line from Hradec Králové to Chlumec nad Cidlinou.